 The importance of properly using your mirrors can’t be overstated.
 They’re your eyes on the back and sides of your car, helping you see what’s going on around you.
 It’s crucial to check your mirrors often and know what’s in your blind spots.

-Before setting off, adjust all of your mirrors so you can see as much of the area around your car as possible.
-Whilst driving, remember to glance in your mirrors every few seconds.
 This lets you keep track of other vehicles, monitor their speeds and positions, and help you make safe decisions when changing lanes or slowing down.
 Remember, using your mirrors effectively is a key part of being a safe and responsible driver.

 If you’re new to driving, especially on motorways, it’s advisable to stick to daytime driving.
 Night driving can be a bit tricky for a newbie.
 You see, at night, visibility is reduced, and things can look different from how they appear in the daylight.